brianpeiris/icse2015-vr-talk/README.md

 That is until two thousand twelve, when a kid in a garage took advantage of mobile phone hardware and reignited a new generation of VR.
 A rapid series of events lead the formation of a company and to a kickstarter campaign that raised 2.4 million dollars.
 Only a couple of years later, the company was bought by Facebook for 2 billion dollars.
 Today VR is spreading in the entertainment and computing industries.
 Giants like Google, Microsoft, Samsung and HTC, amongst others, are making moves into VR.
 And the first consumer devices are scheduled to hit shelves around the end of this year.

 ## Demo without VR

+To give you an example of the types of problems we think VR can address, we've arranged a short demo.
+Obviously, this is slightly contrived but we hope you can relate it some of it at least.
+We'll start with a typical development environment.
+Web devs will recognize this setup, with your favorite editor side-by-side with a browser.
+In this case the code we're working on implements a simple 3D application that includes a flocking algorithm with a few JavaScript files.

+The first thing we'd like to point out is file management.
+Most editors have moved towards tab-based interfaces, which is certainly helpful, but dealing with multiple files in can still slow you down.
+At best you might be able to spread your files across a few screens.
+Anyway, lets move on to the actual application.

+The code constructs a 3D world containing boids which behave according to a flocking algorithm.
+Lets edit the code a bit to generate more of these boids.
+As soon as we do that, we run into the second problem we'd like to solve.
+This one is particular to 3D applications but it is quite a serious problem.
+As you can see, it is difficult to tell these boids apart, despite their contrasting colors, without manually rotating your point of view.

+Now let's take a look at this flocking algorithm.
+It's got a bug in it that we'd like to fix.
+The code has a few magic numbers that we may have to tweak.
+One of them controls the interpolation between two quaternions during the separation step of the algorithm.
+We can keep editing this number to find the right balance but let's turn to VR and see if there's a better way.

+Before we do that though, one last thing we want to point out is that the traditional development process involves this tedious edit, switch and refresh cycle.
+Maybe we can solve that in VR as well.

+## Demo with VR

+The first thing you'll notice in the VR version of this demo is that we are no longer just looking at the demo application from the outside but that we are actually inhabiting the world itself.
+[Look around the world] To our right, our JavaScript files appear in free-floating editors.
+[Look at the editors]

+Thanks to hand-tracking provided by the Leap Motion sensor, we can use our hands in VR and grab the editors and position them as we choose in this 360 degree virtual screen space.
+[Grab one of the editors and move it around a bit] Since we're not interested in the World and Boid files right now, we can just move them out of the way.
+[Move the two editors behind]

+Secondly, we can perceive the depth of 3D objects in our application, this makes it much easier to understand what we're looking at.
+[Look back at boids, shift around to show parallax] We can even position ourselves at an ideal vantage point as needed.
+[Step a few paces around the boids]

+Let's try to fix that bug we were looking at.
+Using a gesture, we can tweak the number directly in the code and immediately see the effects of our changes.
+[Scrub the number and show it change while also looking at the boid react]

+We can even use this virtual workspace to inspect properties of the 3D objects in context.
+[Create a watch window on two of the boids to watch its behaviour variables change].

+Let's expand on this code for a bit longer to give you an idea of what it feels like to code in this environment.
+[Makes the boids actually move around and add a behaviour for them to return back to origin]

 ## What is VR?
 There are many definitions of virtual reality, but we will use a casual definition that virtual reality is a combination of innate human abilities and the malleability provided by digital technology.